michaelgold/doom_emacs_windows_installer/README.md

 pip install -r requirements.txt python ./install_doom_emacs.py
 ```
-**note** you will need to accept the prompt to run python.exe as administrator to install Emacs and the Source Code Pro fonts
+**note** you will need to accept the prompt to run python.exe as administrator to install Emacs and the All the Icons fonts

 ## What this script does